 – To not have any physical or psychological contraindication to the practice of the activity,

-– To refrain from wearing boots, abandoning nautical equipment and rubbish on the course as well as entering private properties along the course to which access is not expressly authorized,
+– To refrain from wearing boots, abandoning nautical equipment and rubbish on the course as well as entering private properties along the course to which access is not expressly authorised,

-– That all participants grant an assignment of image rights in accordance with the following article,
+– That all participants agree to assign their image rights in accordance with the article below,

-– And more generally, to respect the safety instructions set out in article 8, in the Safety Charter (in the appendix) and given on site by the Lessor or his team.
+– And more generally, to respect the safety instructions set out in article 8, in the Safety Charter (in the appendix) and given on site by the Company or its teams.

 Article 9 – Assignment of rights

-The Lessor may be required to take photographs or videos on which the Customer may appear.
+The Company may take photographs or make videos in which the Customer may appear.

-The images may be exploited and used directly by the Lessor in any form and any medium, worldwide, for ten years and free of charge.
-The Lessor is however prohibited from marketing the photographs and videos and from carrying out any exploitation likely to infringe the privacy or reputation of the client or participants.
+The images may be exploited and used directly by the Company in any form and any medium, worldwide, for ten years and free of charge.
+The Company is however prohibited from marketing the photographs and videos and from carrying out any exploitation likely to infringe the privacy or reputation of the Customer or participants.

 It is possible that external service providers also take photographs during the service.
-The Lessor declines all responsibility in this regard.
+The Company declines all responsibility in this regard.

-• Online sale: The Customer selects the service(s) that interests him and puts it/them in his basket.
-He then confirms his wish to book, accepts these T&Cs and proceeds to payment online.
+• Online sales: The Customer selects the service(s) in which they are interested and puts them in their shopping cart.
+They then confirm their wish to book, accepts these GTCS, and pays online.
 The Customer receives a booking confirmation email.

-• Sale at the counter: The Customer presents himself on site and informs the Lessor of the services he wishes to purchase.
-He reads and accepts these T&Cs, then proceeds to payment.
+• Counter sales: The Customer presents himself on site and informs the Company of the services he wishes to purchase.
+He reads and accepts these GTCS, then proceeds to payment.

-• Distance selling: The Customer can book remotely, by e-mail or by telephone.
+• Distance sales: The Customer can book remotely, by e-mail or by telephone.

-By e-mail: the Customer informs the Lessor of the service(s) chosen and the Lessor sends a quote/contract with these GCS.
-The Customer sends back the signed quote/contract by e-mail or by post after having read and accepted these T&Cs, as well as the deposit or full payment for the service, as the case may be.
-The Lessor sends a booking confirmation email or letter once payment has been received and cashed.
+By e-mail: the Customer informs the Company of the service(s) chosen and the Company sends a quote/contract with these GTCS.
+The Customer sends back the signed quote/contract by e-mail or by post after having read and accepted these GTCS, as well as the deposit or full payment for the service, as the case may be.
+The Company sends a booking confirmation email or letter once payment has been received and cashed.

 By telephone: the Customer pre-books the chosen service, then makes the reservation at the counter.

-Article L. 221-28 of the Consumer Code provides that the right of withdrawal cannot be exercised for contracts for the provision of accommodation services, other than residential accommodation, goods transport services, rental car, catering or leisure activities that must be provided on a specific date or period.
-Article L. 221-2 of the Consumer Code also excludes this option for passenger transport and tourist packages.
+Article L. 221-28 of the French Consumer Code provides that the right of withdrawal may not be exercised for contracts for the provision of accommodation services, other than residential accommodation, goods transport services, car hires, catering, or leisure activities which must be supplied at a specified date or period.
+Article L. 221-2 of the French Consumer Code also excludes this option for passenger transport and tourist packages.

-The Lessor takes advantage of this lack of right of withdrawal and indicates that for all services falling within the scope of Article L. 221-28 or L. 221-2 of the Consumer Code, the Customer will not have of any right of withdrawal.
+The Company avails itself of the absence of the right of withdrawal and indicates that for all services falling within the scope of Article L. 221-28 or L. 221-2 of the French Consumer Code, the Customer shall have no right of withdrawal.

-The Customer accepts and undertakes to respect, for him and all the participants for whom he reserves, the Safety Charter (attached).
+The Customer accepts and undertakes, for him/herself and all the participants for whom he/she is booking, to comply with the Safety Charter (attached).

-Minors under the age of 18 unaccompanied by an adult (legal guardian) cannot rent Equipment.
-They remain under the responsibility of their parents or legal guardians who certify their ability to swim at least 25 meters, to be able to immerse themselves.
+Minors under the age of 18 may not rent Equipment unless accompanied by an adult (legal guardian).
+They remain under the responsibility of their parents or legal guardians, who attest to their ability to swim at least 25 metres and go under water.

-The Lessor cannot verify the level of sports practice of the participants, nor their physical or medical condition.
-The Customer agrees that all participants have the ability to practice the service.
+The Company cannot verify participants’ sports level or their physical or medical condition.
+The Customer is responsible for ensuring that all participants are able to take part in the service.

-Participants agree not to be subject to a medical contraindication to the practice of the service.
+The participants undertake not to be under any medical contraindication that could prevent them from taking part in service.
 The Services are not recommended for pregnant women.

-CAUTION: If a participant is not subject to a medical contraindication but is dependent on special medical care or treatment (asthma, diabetes, etc.) or if his state of health requires special attention (fragile joint, back problem, compulsory wearing of glasses, etc.), he must imperatively provide the appropriate emergency medication, according to medical recommendations and consult his doctor for advice.
+PLEASE NOTE: If a participant is not under medical contraindication but requires special medical care or treatments (asthma, diabetes, etc.) or if his/her state of health requires special attention (fragile joints, back problems, glasses required, etc.), he/she must supply the appropriate emergency medicines, depending on medical recommendations, and consult his/her doctor.

-The Customer having made the reservation will be solely responsible and undertakes that the participants constituting the crew have the physical and psychological prerequisites necessary for the practice of the canoe-kayak activity.
+The Customer making the booking will be solely responsible and shall ensure that the participants forming the crew have the physical and psychological prerequisites necessary to participate in the canoeing/kayaking activity.

-The Customer and the participants undertake to comply with the safety and navigation instructions which will be given to them by the Lessor’s team during the safety briefing before the start of the service.
+The Customer and the participants undertake to comply with the safety and navigation instructions given them by the Company’s team during the safety briefing before the start of the service.

-The Client and the participants also undertake not to practice the services under the influence of alcohol or drugs or any other substance that may impair their discernment.
+The Customer and the participants also undertake not to participate in the services under the influence of alcohol or drugs or any other substance that could impair their judgement.

-The Lessor reserves the right to refuse any person who does not comply with the instructions and who could jeopardize his safety or that of others.
-This refusal will not give rise to any refund from the Lessor.
+The Company reserves the right to refuse any person who does not comply with the instructions and could endanger their own safety or that of others.
+This refusal shall not give rise to any reimbursement by the Company.

-The Lessor also reserves the right to exclude during the service a participant whose behavior is likely to disturb the smooth running of the activity or compromise the safety or tranquility of other participants.
-In this case, the client or participant cannot claim any refund or compensation.
+The Company also reserves the right to exclude any participant whose behaviour is likely to disrupt the smooth running of the activity or compromise the safety or tranquillity of other participants during the service.
+In this case, the Customer or participant will not be entitled to any reimbursement or compensation.

 Article 13 – Liability

-The Lessor is insured for Professional Civil Liability for the services sold.
+The Company has Professional Civil Liability insurance for the services sold.

-Each participant must be covered by civil liability insurance (and preferably an individual accident) with the insurance of his choice for the practice of white-water sports.
+Each participant must have civil liability insurance coverage (preferably including individual accident insurance) with the insurer of their choice for the practice of white water sports.

-In the case of a rental not supervised by an instructor, the Customer agrees that all participants have sufficient knowledge and technical skills to practice this sporting activity.
-The Customer and the participants practice in this case under their full responsibility and at their own risk, the Lessor not being responsible.
+For hires not accompanied by an instructor, the Customer shall ensure that all participants have sufficient knowledge and technical skills to participate in this sports activity.
+In this case, the Customer and the participants shall be entirely responsible for their participation, at their own risk, and the Company may not be held liable.

-Each participant is aware, given the specific nature of the aquatic environment, that he may run certain risks due to the remoteness, isolation and specific nature of the environment (in particular rivers, rivers, lakes and seas).
-He assumes them in full knowledge of the facts, and he must comply with the rules of prudence and safety and follow the advice given by the Lessor and the professionals.
+Given the specific nature of the water environment, participants are aware that they may face certain risks, due, among others, to the remoteness, isolation, and special characteristics of the river environment.
+They take responsibility for this with full knowledge of the facts and must comply with the rules on caution and safety and follow the advice given by the Company and the professionals.

-The Lessor is not responsible for the loss, theft (including in vehicles) or the breakage of objects (eg glasses, cameras, etc.) that participants may take with them during the service and which may provide for the course of said service.
+The Company is not responsible for the loss, theft (including in vehicles), or breakage of items (e.g. glasses, cameras, etc.) that participants may take with them on the service, which may occur in the course of said service.

-Mobile phones, cameras as well as all equipment or objects that fear water must be protected by an adequate waterproof cover brought by the participant.
-The Lessor does not guarantee the tightness of the containers and cannot be held responsible if the contents of the container should take on water and be damaged.
+Mobile phones, cameras, and all other non-waterproof devices or items must be protected with a suitable waterproof cover provided by the participant.
+The Company does not guarantee the watertightness of the containers and cannot be held liable for any water damage to the contents of the container.

 Article 14 – Modification of the contract

-Any service that is abridged or not consumed by the Customer, or started late by the Customer, will not entitle you to any refund.
+If the service is curtailed, not used, or started late due to the Customer, this shall not give rise to any refund.

-The Lessor undertakes vis-à-vis the Customer only for the services sold.
+The Company only undertakes to provide the Customer with the services sold.

-Any modification must be expressly accepted in writing by the Lessor.
-The modification may be subject to additional pricing, which will be announced to the Customer before proceeding.
+Any changes must be expressly accepted in writing by the Company.
+Changes may be subject to supplementary pricing, which will be announced to the Customer before proceeding.

-In the event of a reservation by a Group, if the latter arrives in fewer numbers than the expected number of participants when confirming the number of participants, the full group rate initially planned will remain applicable (100%).
-In the event that the Group presents itself in greater numbers, the Lessor is entitled to refuse unplanned participants.
-If the customers refuse to reduce the size of their group to the size agreed when confirming the number of participants, the Lessor may refuse to perform the service and the contract will be terminated at the sole fault of the Customer, without any reimbursement is carried out, and the full price of the service will be due.
+In the event of a Group booking, if there are fewer people in the Group than the confirmed number of participants, the entire price for the initially planned group shall remain applicable (100%).
+In the event there are more people for a Group booking than the number planned, the Company may refuse unscheduled participants.
+If the customers refuse to reduce the size of their group to the confirmed number of participants, the Company may refuse to provide the service and the contract will be terminated at the exclusive fault of the Customer, with no refund and the entire price of the service payable.

-Article 15.1 Termination of the contract by the Customer
+Article 15.1 Cancellation of the contract by the Customer

-The Customer has the option of terminating the contract at any time, before the start of the service.
-For this termination to be valid, he must inform the Lessor by email or by post.
+The Customer may cancel the contract at any time before the start of the service.
+For this cancellation to be valid, the Customer must inform the Company by email or letter.